 Climate and soils of the Alsace Grands Crus

 Alsace has a semi-continental climate.
-Winters are therefore harsh and summers are hot.
-Moreover, the Vosges mountain range blocks the oceanic influences coming from the West, thus greatly reducing precipitation (about 500-700 mm per year, one of the lowest levels in France).
+Winters are therefore harsh and summers hot.
+In addition, the Vosges mountain range blocks oceanic influences coming from the West, thus greatly reducing precipitation (about 500-700 mm per year, one of the lowest levels in France).

 In general, the region's vineyards also benefit from generous sunshine as well as a significant temperature range between day and night: ideal conditions to maintain a beautiful freshness in the wines and allow the development of complex aromas.